delay/flutter_starter/README.md

 ## Overview of project

-**main.dart** — contains provider info for maintaining the state of the app for the theme, language and user.
+**main.dart** — contains info for maintaining the state of the app for the theme, language and user.
 It initializes language and theme settings.
-Sets up routing and monitors the user for changes.
+Sets up routing.

 **localizations.dart** — controls the language for the app.